There They Go-Go-Go!: Plot

 Wile E. Coyote, apparently famished, wads up a bunch of mud to make a lookalike chicken.
-He shovels it in an adobe oven, then once he is done roasting it he sits down to "eat" it, with less than perfect results (a tooth falls off his mouth in the process).
-So he makes a second fixture - a trash can - and throws the "chicken" in it, proving he is indeed Famishius Fantasticus.
-An object bowls everything over and the "chicken" in the "trash can" lands on him.
+He shovels it in an adobe oven, then once he is done roasting it, he sits down to "eat" it, with less than perfect results (a tooth falls off his mouth in the process).
+So, he makes a second fixture - a trash can - and throws the "chicken" in it, proving he is indeed Famishius Fantasticus.
+An object racing past at jet speed bowls everything over, and the "chicken" in the "trash can" lands on him.
 A question mark appears.
-Wile E. looks out to see what has everything bowled over.
-Its name and mock genus/species name in faux-Latin appears Roadrunner (dig-outtis tid-bittius).
-The bird beeps and zooms away starting the chase.
+Wile E. looks out to see what bowled over everything.
+Its name and mock Binomial nomenclature in Dog Latin appear as Roadrunner (Dig-outius Tid-bittius).
+The bird beeps and zooms away, starting the chase.
 Wile E. takes a straight-line shortcut instead of the road to catch up.
-Before Wile E. can come close, however, the Road Runner sets the road ablaze with his blinding speed, causing Wile E. to burn his feet.
-He stomps out the fire on his paws, but finds his tail is also burning.
+Before Wile E. can come close however, the Road Runner sets the road ablaze with his high-friction speed, causing Wile E. to burn his feet.
+He stomps out the fire on his paws but finds his tail also burning.
 Wile E., thinking fast, witches for water to cool his tail off.
 The Coyote rages at the camera, but nothing can be done except plan the next scheme.